Lead Opinion

 I.

 In its answer, Key raised the Affidavit of Merit statute as a separate defense.
 Further, in its CIS, Key characterized the case as one involving professional malpractice.
-Nevertheless, because the case originally was filed as a breach of contract action, the matter remained categorized by the civil case management staff as a construction case and was assigned to that track.
-As a result, Key‘s counsel forwarded a Certification of Good Cause to Change Track Assignment, requesting that the case be moved from the construction track to the professional liability malpractice track.
-Peachtree‘s counsel acknowledged having received the cover letter, but not the certification.
+Nevertheless, because the case originally was filed as a breach of contract action, the matter remained categorized by the civil ease management staff as a construction case and was assigned to that track.
+As a result, Key’s counsel forwarded a Certification of Good Cause to Change Track Assignment, requesting that the ease be moved from the construction track to the professional liability malpractice track.
+Peachtree’s counsel acknowledged having received the cover letter, but not the certification.

-On January 31, 2008—more than 120 days after Key filed its answer to Peachtree‘s third-party complaint and before Peachtree filed an affidavit of merit or a case management conference had been scheduled—Key filed a motion to dismiss the third-party action.
-The basis for Key‘s motion was Peachtree‘s failure to provide an affidavit of merit within the time periods defined in
+On January 31, 2008—more than 120 days after Key filed its answer to Peachtree’s third-party complaint and before Peachtree filed an affidavit of merit or a case management conference had been scheduled—Key filed a motion to dismiss the third-party action.
+The basis for Key’s motion was Peachtree’s failure to provide an affidavit of merit within the time periods defined in N.J.S.A.
+2A:53A-27.
+On February 21, 2008, before the motion hearing but outside the statutory period, Peachtree filed an affidavit of merit.
+In defense of the late filing, Peachtree argued that the failure to schedule a Ferreira conference tolled the time frames in the Affidavit of Merit statute.

-The trial judge rejected that argument and dismissed Peachtree‘s third-party complaint and all cross-claims against Key based on the untimeliness of the affidavit.
+The trial judge rejected that argument and dismissed Peach-tree’s third-party complaint and all cross-claims against Key based on the untimeliness of the affidavit.
 The Appellate Division

 II.

-The Affidavit of Merit statute,
+The Affidavit of Merit statute, N.J.S.A.
+2A:53A-26 to -29, prescribes in relevant part:

 In any action for damages for personal injuries, wrongful death or property damage resulting from an alleged act of malpractice or negligence by a licensed person in his profession or occupation, the plaintiff shall, within 60 days following the date of filing of the answer to the complaint by the defendant, provide each defendant with an affidavit of an appropriate licensed person that there exists a reasonable probability that the care, skill or knowledge exercised or exhibited in the treatment, practice or work that is the subject of the complaint, fell outside acceptable professional or occupational standards or treatment practices.
 The court may grant no more than one additional period, not to exceed 60 days, to file the affidavit pursuant to this section, upon a finding of good cause.

 The statute applies to all actions for damages based on professional malpractice.
-Charles A. Manganaro Consulting Eng‘rs, Inc. v.
+Charles A. Manganaro Consulting Eng’rs, Inc. v.
 Carneys Point Twp.
 Sewerage Auth., 344 N.J.Super.
-343, 347, 781 A.2d 1116 (App.Div.2001) (holding Affidavit of Merit statute applied to defendant‘s malpractice counterclaim).
+343, 347,

 The core purpose underlying the statute is “to require plaintiffs ... to make a threshold showing that their claim is meritorious, in order that meritless lawsuits readily could be identified at an early stage of the litigation.”
 In re Petition of Hall, 147 N.J.
-379, 391, 688 A.2d 81 (1997) (quoted in Alan J. Cornblatt, P.A. v.
-Barow, 153 N.J.
-218, 242, 708 A.2d 401 (1998), modified in part by, Ferreira, supra, 178 N.J. at 154, 836 A.2d 779).
-Importantly, “there is no legislative interest in barring
+379, 391,

 Neglecting to provide an affidavit of merit after the expiration of 120 days has different consequences and generally requires dismissal with prejudice because the absence of an affidavit of merit strikes at the heart of the cause of action.
-Cornblatt, supra, 153 N.J. at 247, 708 A.2d 401.
+Cornblatt, supra, 153 N.J. at 247,

 “Although we have yet to define the full scope of extraordinary circumstances as an equitable remedy for failure to comply with the statute, we do know that attorney inadvertence is not such a circumstance entitling plaintiff to a remedy of dismissal of a complaint without prejudice.”
-Ferreira, supra, 178 N.J. at 152, 836 A.2d 779 (citing Palanque v.
-Lambert-Woolley, 168 N.J.
-398, 405, 774 A.2d 501 (2001)) (emphasis in original).
+Ferreira, supra, 178 N.J. at 152,

 If an affidavit has been served, defendant will be required to advise the court whether he has any objections to the adequacy of the affidavit.
 If there is any deficiency in the affidavit, plaintiff will have to the end of the 120-day time period to conform the affidavit to the statutory requirements.
-If no affidavit has been
+If no affidavit has been*424 served, the court will remind the parties of their obligations under the statute and case law.

 In ruling in Ferreira, we stated: